-This part describes eligibility requirements industrial facilities must meet to be covered by the permit.
-Part 1 describes how to apply for coverage, types of non-stormwater discharges that are allowed under the 2019 MSGP, limitations on coverage, permit compliance, authorization under the permit, alternative permits, termination, and obtaining a conditional exclusion for no exposure.
+This part describes eligibility requirements for mining facilities included in Category iii of 40 CFR 122.26(b)(14) must meet to be covered by the permit.
+Part 1 describes how to apply for coverage, limitations on coverage, types of non-stormwater discharges that are allowed under the 2019 MSGP, permit compliance, authorization under the permit, alternative permits, termination, and obtaining a conditional exemption from no exposure requirements.